Dh-nu5sh/sysgreet/README.md

 ---

-## Why Hostinfo exists
+## Why Sysgreet exists

-I created Hostinfo while operating a growing home lab and juggling multiple SSH sessions.
+I created Sysgreet while operating a growing home lab and juggling multiple SSH sessions.
 I wanted a professional banner—_not_ a novelty—that instantly answered three questions: